FredericaBernkastel/contrapunctus/readme.md

 rules is a real finding about counterpoint, and it is falsifiable — name a strict-counterpoint rule with longer memory and the claim is wrong.

-> **The falsification was offered, and it refines the claim rather than breaking it.** Ebcioğlu's two-part florid
+> **The falsification was offered twice, and both times it refines the claim rather than breaking it.**
-> counterpoint system carries about fifty constraints, among them — in Anders & Miranda's paraphrase — that the
-> pitches of the voice's local maxima **within three measures** must be distinct.
-That is exactly the shape rule
-> predicted, and it is longer than order 3.
-But it is *windowed*: three measures, not the whole piece.
-A windowed
-> rule is still finite-state, at a state cost exponential in the window and linear in the alphabet.
-So the accurate
-> statement is:
 >
+> Ebcioğlu's two-part florid counterpoint carries a rule that the pitches of the voice's local maxima **within
+> three measures** must be distinct — longer than order 3, but *windowed*, and a windowed rule is finite-state at a
+> cost exponential in the window.
+>
+> Schottstaedt's source is the harder case, and it is worth reading rather than paraphrasing.
+Three of his
+> procedures scan **the entire melody so far**: `TotalRange` (the voice's compass must not exceed an octave and a
+> fifth), `PitchRepeats` (how often this pitch has already been used), and `TooMuchOfInterval` (keep a mixture of
+> interval sizes).
+Those have unbounded lookback — not windowed at all.
+>
+> But every one of them is an **accumulator**: a running min and max, a running count, a running histogram.
+An
+> accumulator is finite-state whenever its range is bounded, and each of these is — the range check only needs
+> `(min, max)` so far, the repeat check only needs a count saturated at its threshold.
+So the accurate statement is
+> not about lookback at all:
+>
-> **contrapuntal rules are order ≤ 3 in events; melodic shape rules are order ≤ one phrase.** Both are finite-state.
+> **Contrapuntal rules are order ≤ 3 in events.
+Melodic shape rules have unbounded lookback but bounded state,
+> because they are accumulators.** Everything stays finite-state; what changes is the state count, and the
-> The second is where the state count stops being small, and it is the honest reason to reach for a solver rather
+> interval-mixture histogram is where it stops being small.
+That is the honest reason to reach for a solver rather
-> than a wider DP.
+> than a wider DP — and note that Schottstaedt, having implemented all three, still concludes that his program
+> *"makes no decisions about overall melodic shapes."* Implementing the accumulators is not the same as controlling
+> the shape.

 ### 2.6 What is *not* a variable: rhythm